Explore from Home

 mBlock – Available either through your browser or on a tablet, this site is designed to work with physical robotics, but can be played with solely online.

-Code.game – You can “use graphical coding language to create projects like games, softwares, animations and stories for the purpose of training their abilities of logical thinking, task dismantling, interdisciplinary connection, aesthetic and teamwork and setting up a solid foundation for STEAM education.”
+Code.game – You can “use graphical coding language to create projects like games, software, animations and stories for the purpose of training their abilities of logical thinking, task dismantling, interdisciplinary connection, aesthetic and teamwork and setting up a solid foundation for STEAM education.”

 Harry Potter Coding – Code in the Harry Potter Universe.
 This small series of games were made for the Hour of Code and set you into the world of Harry Potter.